-Tired of washing dishes for a living in his small Texan town, Joe (Jon Voight) ups sticks to New York City to make his fortune as a high-class stud.
-On arriving, he soon meets a sickly hustler by the name of Ratso (Dustin Hoffman), and gets a very nasty dose of reality in to the bargain.
+Tired of washing dishes for a living in his small Texan town, Joe (Jon Voight) ups stick to New York City to make his fortune as a high-class stud.
+On arriving, he soon meets a sickly hustler by the name of Ratso (Dustin Hoffman) and gets a very nasty dose of reality into the bargain.

 Released in 1969, John Schlesinger’s Midnight Cowboy exemplifies the transition from the free-living optimism of the 1960s into the bitter cynicism of the 1970s.
 Joe’s journey to the big city begins full of promise, yet his naivety makes him ill-prepared for what the city will throw at him.
 As a tall, handsome young man, he’s confident that he’ll be living off the wealth of lonely older women in no time.

 Joe’s luck quickly runs out after he meets Ratso, a hardened street rat with an eye for fleecing wide-eyed country boys.
 Pretending that he’ll set Joe up with a manager, Ratso instead sends him to meet the neighbourhood religious nut job, in one of many scenes that incorporates the comic, tragic and the surreal.
 Nevertheless, the pair eventually strike up a co-dependent friendship, with Joe coming to stay with Ratso in his squatted bedsit.